-Options trading make a lucrative trading tool.
+Options trading make a lucrative and versatile trading tool.
 It has the potential to yield unlimited profit with limited risks taken.
+You can trade a stock or index using plain vanilla options or complex strategies as per the requirements.
 Learn here what are Options and how to trade Options.

-This property of Options makes them useful to the investors also, as a portfolio hedger to minimize the loss to long term portfolio holdings due to any impending downside risk in the markets.
+This property of options makes them useful to the investors also.
+Options are used as a portfolio hedger to minimize the loss to long term portfolio holdings due to any impending downside risk in the markets.

 Table of Contents

-If a trader predicts that a stock is going to rise in very short period of time (few days), he can either buy stocks or buy Options.
+If a trader predicts that a stock is going to rise in very short period of time (few days), he/she can either buy stocks or buy options.